almerav/almerav/README.md

 <h3 align="center">
   SKILSS<br/></h3>
 <p align="center">
-I dont have that much skills but I do have an excellent written and verbal communication skills.
+I don't have that much skills but I do have an excellent written and verbal communication skills.
 I am also a highly organized person and I can still produce a best result even when I am in under pressure.
 Time management is what I am good at😉.

  <h3 align="center">
 HOBBY <br/> </h3>